 “Resentment is like drinking poison and then hoping it will kill your enemies” - Nelson Mandela.
 When thinking of it this way, would you decide to poison yourself with feeling guilty?
 Although it is easier said than done, sometimes realizing that we hold resentment towards ourselves is enough to release it.
 By beating yourself up, or resenting yourself about what you ate, you are fuelling a negative cycle which can lead to more eating to cover up the feelings of guilt.
 Once you become aware of this, it is easier to step in, take responsibility and choose to change it.
 You can choose to forgive yourself and get back on track.
 Only you can do it.
 You choose whether you succeed or not.
-Once this idea ‘clicks’, being healthy and losing weight gets a lot easier.
+Once this idea ‘clicks’, being healthy gets a lot easier.

 Try to practice forgiveness towards yourself.
 You could do this after eating something you wish you hadn’t, you could try these steps: